saeyslab/VIB_Hackathon_June_2024/README.md

   - override /hydra/launcher: submitit_local
 ```

-However, local testing will not work on Windows.
+However, local testing of `hydra-submitit` will not work on Windows.

-For more complex examples on how to work with hydra, we refer to [here](https://github.com/saeyslab/hydra_hpc_example) and [here](https://github.com/saeyslab/napari-sparrow).
+For more complex examples on how to work with `hydra`, we refer to [here](https://github.com/saeyslab/hydra_hpc_example) and [here](https://github.com/saeyslab/napari-sparrow).

 ## Steps to Connect to Tier 1 HPC with VS Code Remote - SSH